Back to Health News & Stories

 young woman trying to sit comfortable while working with back pain

 If you’re one of the millions of people in the United States living with low back pain, you know the impact it can have on your quality of life.
-And, you’re probably familiar with how difficult and time consuming it can be to get the treatment you need to resume your daily activities.
+You’re also probably familiar with how difficult and time-consuming it can be to get the treatment you need to resume your daily activities.
+Today, let’s discuss the ins-and-outs of back pain, where it might come from, and what to do about it.

 Why is getting the right lower back pain treatment so challenging?